snyggapa/waveplus-reader/README.md

 note that the 2nd command line parameter 60 is redundant here, I need to remove the code for it

+senddata function taken from the thingspeak.com raspberry pi examples

 --end edit--

 **Table of contents**